vvepretskiy/s3-sync-cron/README.md

-# s3-sync-cron
+# storage-sync-cron

-A Node.js/TypeScript Docker service that copies files from one AWS S3 bucket to another on a configurable cron schedule.
-Only files whose `LastModified` timestamp is newer than the last recorded run are copied — state is persisted in S3 so the service is fully stateless and survives container restarts.
+A Node.js/TypeScript Docker service that syncs files between configurable storage backends on a cron schedule.
+Only files modified after the last recorded run are transferred — state is persisted so the service survives container restarts.

+Supported backends: **AWS S3** and **FTP/FTPS**.
+Any combination works: S3→S3, S3→FTP, FTP→S3, FTP→FTP.

 ## Features

+- **Multi-backend sync** — source and destination are independently configured as S3 or FTP
-- **Time-based sync** — compares each object's `LastModified` against a persisted last-run timestamp
+- **Time-based filtering** — compares each file's `LastModified` against a persisted last-run timestamp
-- **S3 state persistence** — stores a small JSON state file in S3; no local disk required
+- **Flexible state storage** — sync state can be kept in S3 or a local JSON file
+- **Provider Pattern** — new backends register themselves; no changes needed in core sync logic
-- **Paginated listing** — handles buckets with any number of objects via `ListObjectsV2` continuation tokens
+- **Paginated listing** — handles buckets/directories with any number of objects
 - **Graceful shutdown** — catches `SIGTERM`/`SIGINT`, waits for the in-flight job to finish (configurable timeout), then exits cleanly
 - **No-overlap protection** — `node-cron` `noOverlap: true` prevents concurrent runs if a tick takes longer than the interval
 - **Structured JSON logging** — `pino` with credential redaction
-- **Secure by default** — SSE-S3 encryption on all writes, key-name validation, least-privilege IAM, non-root container user
+- **Secure by default** — SSE-S3 encryption on S3 writes, key-name path-traversal validation, non-root container user

 ## Quick start